 Does your furnace struggle in heating your home?
 There are two possibilities for this: either it is old, or its size does not fit your load requirements.
 An aging furnace will not be able to keep up with your heating needs especially if it is incorrectly sized.

 If your furnace is still under warranty, you can get discounts on parts and labor.
 Most furnace manufacturers provide an extended warranty on parts like heat exchanger that lasts from 10 years or more.
-Whereas, labor warranty is offered to furnaces that last from 1 to 5 years after the unit is installed.
-Therefore, for furnaces that are over ten years and are no longer under labor warranty, it is best to replace the unit completely.
+Whereas, the labor warranty for furnaces is offered to last from 1 to 5 years after the unit installation.
+Therefore, for furnaces that are over ten years and are no longer under labor warranty, it is best to replace the unit entirely.